Charles E W Bean, Diaries, AWM38 3DRL 606/94/1 - November - December 1917 - Part 2

 order (in A.I.F. orders) giving

-everyone knowled & of what ws
+everyone knowledge of what ws

 being done; & then the writing

-to the suggested "Collection of
+to the suggested "Collectors of

-national" a definite order to
+material" a definite order to

-consult [[Treloar?]] & draw up
+consult Treloar & draw up

 the scheme.